 Injury.
 It must also be demonstrated that the breach of duty actually caused the injury in question.
 For example, even if an Allentown surgeon performed a surgery poorly, and breached his or her duty of care to you, it still must be shown that the poorly performed surgery caused your injury.

 Damages.
 Finally, it must be shown that the injury caused you some type of harm recognized under the law.

 We work with medical and other professionals to help demonstrate each one of these elements.
 Getting a medical malpractice judgment can be very difficult so it is important to have an experienced legal team on your side.
 Contact us today to discuss your rights and options under Pennsylvania law.

-Are There Different Types of Medical Malpractice?
+Are There Different Types of Medical Negligence?